 No Refund Rules by Product

-Refund rules also differ depending on the types of products or services you offer.
-No refund policies are allowed for products and services that are difficult to return or non-returnable, such as subscriptions and digital products.
+For example, no refund policies are typically allowed for products and services that are difficult to return or are simply non-returnable, like virtual subscriptions and digital products.

 No Refund Policy for Subscription Services

-If you offer services that require making advance payments, such as subscriptions, your refund policy can state no refunds.
+If you offer subscription services, which typically require consumers to make advanced payments, your refund policy can state no refunds.